Eetion/Eirene.jl/README.md

 **Debugging Tip** *Pay special attention to red error messages.
 You can solve nine out of ten installation problems by copy/pasting text from these directly into the REPL.*

-**Debuggin Tip** *Wait times of an hour or more have been reported.
+**Debugging Tip** *Wait times of an hour or more have been reported.
 The install will finish eventually!*

 ## Example